Top Wines From Napa Valley

 • by SHANA CLARKE

-• 49734
+• 64239

 • 0

 Although Napa Valley only accounts for four percent of total wine production in the United States, its reputation for producing fine wine is known the world over.
-The all-encompassing term “Napa Valley” is often used when talking about the wines, but a deep dive into the nuances of various AVAs within Napa — from St. Helena, Calistoga, Rutherford, and beyond — reveal how complex the region and its terroir actually is.
+The all-encompassing term “Napa Valley” is often used when talking about the wines, but a deep dive into the nuances of various AVAs within Napa—from St. Helena, Calistoga, Rutherford, and beyond—reveal how complex the region and its terroir actually is.

 Cabernet Sauvignon

-The reigning grape in the region, cabernet sauvignon often shows dark red and black fruits, tobacco, mocha, and hints of spice.
+The reigning grape in the region, Cabernet Sauvignon often shows dark red and black fruits, tobacco, mocha, and hints of spice.
 With its medium to full body and great structure, it’s no wonder the grape has become a signature for Napa Valley.

 Merlot

-As either a partner to cabernet in a Bordeaux-style blend or as a varietal wine, merlot’s fruit-forward profile and plush texture show an added finesse in Napa’s terroir.
-Plummy and juicy but still savory, merlot is a popular choice during a wine tasting experience.
+As either a partner to Cabernet in a Bordeaux-style blend or as a varietal wine, Merlot’s fruit-forward profile and plush texture show an added finesse in Napa’s terroir.
+Plummy and juicy but still savory, Merlot is a popular choice during a wine tasting experience.

 Zinfandel